FireWaveX/AnimeKeeper/README.md

 # ©AnimeKeeper
 This is an android studio school project

-Author : Ledeme Alexandre et Martinot Thibaut
+Author : Ledeme Alexandre and Martinot Thibaut

 This app allows an user to keep track of his anime.
 He can add an anime to the database and view a list of all the animes added by users.